 Inspect All Equipment

-Before pollen season, make sure to inspect all your pool equipment to ensure everything is working correctly.
+Before pollen season, inspect all your pool equipment to ensure everything is working correctly.
 This way, you can ensure that your pool is well-maintained and ready for the extra work needed when the pollen starts to fall in.

 Frequent Manual Cleaning

-When the pollen is terrible, you should be cleaning your filter even once a day for it to properly clean out as much pollen as it can.
+When the pollen is terrible, you should clean your filter once a day to properly clean out as much pollen as possible.
 Frequent manual cleanings like this can be a lifesaver during the pollen season.

 Does Chlorine Work?